RJ1002/pollmaster/setup.md

     python ipc.py
 ```
 - now on the console that you used to install pollmaster
-- Run: "python launcher.py"
+- Run: python launcher.py
-- You should see the following:
+- You should see the following(or something similer):
 ```
 [2023-02-20 19:55:12,776 Cluster#Launcher/INFO] Hello, world!
 [2023-02-20 19:55:12,777 Cluster#Launcher/INFO] Preparing 1 clusters